ReeVee2006/cisregulatoryV/README.md

 ---------------------------------

 ## About
-This git hub ontains the scripts and datatables required for generation of the information and figures in Villani et al.
+This github contains the scripts and datatables required for generation of the information and figures in Villani et al.

 ## Usage requirements

 Script use requires:

 R version 4.2.3
 R packages;
 tidyverse 2.0.0